SarahAmiraslani/sarahamiraslani.github.io/_projects/2_project.md

     {% include figure.liquid loading="eager" path="assets/img/f1-heatmap.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>

-- **Strong Negative Correlation between Qualifying Position and Race Position**: There is a strong negative correlation (approximately -0.51) between `qualifying_pos` and `position`.
+- **Strong Negative Correlation between Qualifying Position and Race Position**: There is a strong negative correlation (r = -0.51) between `qualifying_pos` and `position`.
 This suggests that drivers with better (lower number) qualifying positions tend to finish the race in better (also, numerically lower) positions.
-- **Positive Correlation between Q2 and Q3 Timings**: The `q2_timing` and `q3_timing` have a strong positive correlation of about 0.64.
+- **Positive Correlation between Q2 and Q3 Timings**: The `q2_timing` and `q3_timing` have a strong positive correlation (r = 0.64).
 This indicates that drivers who perform well in Q2 also tend to perform well in Q3.
-- **Negative Correlation between Q2/Q3 Timings and Qualifying Position**: Both `q2_timing` and `q3_timing` show a significant negative correlation with qualifying_pos (approximately -0.48 and -0.64, respectively).
-This implies that faster (lower) timings in Q2 and Q3 are associated with better qualifying positions.
+- **Negative Correlation between Q2/Q3 Timings and Qualifying Position**: Both `q2_timing` and `q3_timing` show a significant negative correlation with qualifying_pos (r = -0.48 and r = -0.64, respectively).
+This implies that faster (i.e., lower) timings in Q2 and Q3 are associated with better qualifying positions.
-- **Weak Correlation between Q1 Timing and Other Features**: The `q1_timing` shows relatively weak correlations with other features, with the highest being around 0.17 with `q2_timing`.
+- **Weak Correlation between Q1 Timing and Other Features**: The `q1_timing` shows relatively weak correlations with other features, with the highest being r =0.17 with `q2_timing`.
 This might suggest that the Q1 timing is less indicative of the final position or the performances in the later qualifying rounds.
 - **Low Correlation between Previous Year Position and Current Position**: There is a very weak negative correlation (almost zero) between `prev_year_pos` and `position`.
 This suggests that the previous year's race position does not have a strong predictive power on the current year's race outcome.

 A pair plot, or a scatterplot matrix, visualizes pairwise relationships between variables in a dataset, combining scatter plots for each variable combination with histograms to show the distribution of each variable, thus providing a comprehensive overview of correlations, trends, and distributions all in one figure.